Sonic Adventure: Characters and art

-While some Sonic games, such as 1993's Sonic CD, contained limited voice work, Sonic Adventure was the first Sonic game to feature extensive voice acting.
+While some Sonic games, such as Sonic CD (1993), contained limited voice work, Sonic Adventure was the first Sonic game to feature extensive voice acting.
 The decision was made early in development as the game was more story-focused than previous Sonic games.
 Sonic Team's staff had differing opinions about how Sonic should sound.
 Iizuka recalled that the only element they agreed on was to avoid using an anime voice actor, favoring a film actor with an "over-the-top" voice.
 Sonic Team cast Jun'ichi Kanemaru as Sonic.
 In an interview celebrating his 30th anniversary as a voice actor, Kanemaru said one reason he was cast was because of his ability to speak English.
 After Sonic Team USA was formed, they hired American actors to translate the Japanese script.
 The English-language voice cast consists of Ryan Drummond as Sonic, Corey Bringas as Tails, Michael McGaharn as Knuckles, Jennifer Douillard as Amy, Jon St. John as Big and E-102 Gamma, and Deem Bristow as Robotnik.
 Iizuka used Sonic Adventure to introduce Robotnik's Japanese name, "Dr. Eggman", to western audiences; he accomplished this by having Sonic insult Robotnik when they meet for the first time in-game.
 Similarly, he avoided referring to Tails as "Miles", which he was commonly called in Japan.

 Because Sonic Adventure was a Dreamcast launch game, the team strove to demonstrate the console's capabilities with realistic graphics.
 To achieve a more realistic feel for the environments, the core members of Sonic Team visited temples, jungles, and ancient ruins in Mesoamerican landscapes, including Cancún, Guatemala, and Peru.
 While Sonic Team members had to draw artwork by hand for games in the past, for Sonic Adventure they were able to use photographs taken during their visits as textures.
 The greatest influences were the Tikal ruin in Guatemala and Machu Picchu in Peru.
 The character Tikal was inspired by Peru and took her name from the Guatemalan ruins.
 The 3D visuals were created using a Voodoo2 graphics chip.